 We expect you to make your own bed and keep your room tidy.
 We will respect your privacy and will only enter your room with your permission.
-However, room searches can take place if you have been informed or permission given.
-Immediate searching may be necessary where there are reasonable grounds for young wellbeing and safety.
+However, room searches can take place if you have been informed or if permission has been given.
+Immediate searches may be necessary where there are reasonable grounds for your wellbeing and safety.

-The home has communal areas, including a lounge, and a kitchen/diner, additionally, there is a large garden located at the rear of the house.
+The home has communal areas including a lounge and kitchen.
+There is a garden located at the rear of the house.

-We will help and support you to do things for yourself, such as washing and ironing your clothes, shopping, cooking, and cleaning and will also support you with transport.
-Daisy House is close to transport links.
+We will support you to do things for yourself such as washing and ironing your clothes, shopping, cooking and cleaning.
+We will also assist you with transport.
+Buttercup House is close to transport links.